Jen Van Meter, LPC Intern

 Interested in working with Jen?

-Contact our office to get matched.
+Fill out our form or contact our office to get matched.
 A clinical supervisor will provide a free consultation to assess your needs.

 If you're experiencing an emergency please contact 911 or go to your nearest hospital.
 If you're experiencing a mental health crisis contact 988.